 The Social Security Timing Decision

-The "right" answer depends on your health, your other income sources, your spouse's situation, and your projected tax position in retirement.
+This individual timing decision depends on your health, your other income sources, your spouse's situation, and your projected tax position in retirement.
 For married couples in New Jersey, the optimal strategy often involves coordinating both spouses' claiming ages to maximize the surviving spouse's benefit — a decision that can be worth hundreds of thousands of dollars over a long retirement.

 Building a Retirement Income Strategy